kyanroh/BT4222FinalProject/README.md

 ### Similarity-Based Models
 Model 1: Content-Based Filtering <br />
 Model 2: Collaborative Filtering <br />
+- To recommend games using the games that the similar users played <br />

 ### Diversity and Novelty-Based Models
 Model 3: Collaborative Filtering for Diversity and Novelty <br />
 Model 4: Neural Collaborative Filtering for Novelty <br />